-99.3 County FM, as an essential service to Prince Edward County, is constantly working to improve upon our ability to serve the residence and visitors of PEC.
+99.3 County FM, as an essential service to Prince Edward County, is constantly working to improve upon our ability to serve the residents and visitors of PEC.

-- For additional information to keep safe please visit these sites and bookmark them for quick access:
+Here are some resources we highly recommend for additional information to keep you safe.
+Please visit these sites to learn more and bookmark for quick access:

 - Public Safety Canada’s website on emergency preparedness, GetPrepared.ca and the mobile version, m.GetPrepared.ca